-• in a school in England in a post which brought them into regular contact with children or in any post in a school since 12 May 2006; or

-• in an institution within the FE sector in England or in a 16-19 Academy in a post which involved the provision of education which brought the person regularly into contact with children or young persons.
+- in a school in England in a post which brought them into regular contact with children or in any post in a school since 12 May 2006; or - in an institution within the FE sector in England or in a 16-19 Academy in a post which involved the provision of education which brought the person regularly into contact with children or young persons.

 All other pre-appointment checks must still be completed including, where the individual is engaging in regulated activity, a barred list check.
 A check on the barred list status of an individual must always be undertaken prior to the individual commencing work at the school.
-This will be either through sight and verification of the 'new' original paper Disclosure Certificate for Regulated Activity with children initiated by the school or by checking the children's barred list independently where we have had sight of and verified the current original paper DBS Certificate under the '3-month rule' above.
+This will be either through sight and verification of the 'new' original paper Disclosure Certificate for Regulated Activity with children initiated by the school or by checking the Children's Barred List separately and independently where we have had sight of and verified the current original paper DBS Certificate under the '3-month rule' above.
 The date of the barred list check must precede the date the individual commences work.

-Where there is a pressing need to start someone in employment before the new DBS certificate is received, a risk assessment for new staff awaiting the DBS Disclosure will be undertaken (the outcome of which will be confirmed by the Head teacher) and the school will request a stand-alone Children's Barred list check via the Teaching Regulation Agency (TRA).
-If, as a result of the check, there is a 'name match', the school will not allow the individual to start work until the situation has been clarified and the new paper DBS certificate has been received by the individual and seen and verified by the school.
+Where there is a pressing need to start someone in employment before the new DBS certificate is received, a risk assessment for new staff awaiting the DBS Disclosure will be undertaken (the outcome of which will be confirmed by the Head teacher) and the school will request a stand-alone Children's Barred List check via the DfE Sign-in website.
+If, as a result of the check, there is a name 'match', the school will not allow the individual to start work until the situation has been clarified and the new paper DBS certificate has been received by the individual and seen and verified by the school.

-Where the new employing school is accepting a DBS Certificate from a previous employment (3-month rule), the School may request a new enhanced DBS Disclosure for Regulated Activity with children should there be concerns and bearing in mind the duty the School is under not to allow a barred person to work in regulated activity.
+Where the new employing school is accepting a DBS Certificate from a previous employment (3-month rule), the School may request a new enhanced DBS Disclosure for Regulated Activity with children to ensure they have the most up to date information or should there be concerns and bearing in mind the duty the School is under not to allow a barred person to work in regulated activity.